Locher Award Links• Award History • Biography • Award Winners • Contest Rules & Entry Form

 Entrants must be 25 or younger and bona fide undergraduate students.
 The deadline to submit entries to the annual Award contest is March 15.
 Entries are judged by the Lochers and a committee of editorial cartoonists.

-In addition to the newly-added $1,000 cash award, the winner of the Locher Award receives a personalized plaque and an expense-paid trip to the AAEC convention.
+In addition to the $1,000 cash award, the winner of the Locher Award receives a personalized plaque and an expense-paid trip to the AAEC convention.
 Attendance at the convention enables the winner to attend workshops and meet editorial cartoonists.
-The 2013 AAEC Convention will be held in Salt Lake City, Utah, in June.
+The 2015 AAEC Convention will be held in September in Columbus, Ohio.
 The winner's editorial cartoons will also be seen in college newspapers all over the country.
-It will be distributed weekly over the wire to college newspapers across the country by McClatchy-Tribune Campus News Service.
+It will also be distributed weekly over the wire to college newspapers across the country by McClatchy-Tribune Campus News Service.

 The AAEC/John Locher Memorial Award was founded in 1986 by members of the Association of American Editorial Cartoonists.
 They felt the need to establish an award that would not only honor the memory of John Locher, but also would help discover young cartoonists and stimulate interest in editorial cartooning among college-age students in North America.

-Should you have any questions about this contest, please contact Teresa Shaak, AAEC manager, at email@example.com or (717) 703-3003.
+Should you have any questions about this contest, please contact Stephanie MacMillan, AAEC manager, by filling out the contact form.